msghaleb/AzureMonitorHackathon/README.md

 ![Azure Monitor Hackathon](https://github.com/msghaleb/AzureMonitorHackathon/raw/master/images/header.jpg)
 ## About the Hackathon
-This hackathon is aiming to walk you though the different features of Azure Monitor, the design proposed here is not a recommendation it's for learning purposes only.
+This hackathon walks you though the different features of Azure Monitor.
 Throughout the hackathon you will be working with Azure Monitor, Log Analytics and Application Insights.
+The design proposed here is not a recommendation, it's for learning purposes only.

 At the end of the Hackathon you will understand Azure Monitor capabilities, facilitate an Azure Monitor conversation, and demo key features of Azure Monitor.

 ## Target Audience

-This hackathon has been designed for DevOps engineers, administrators and IT Architects to build their knowledge on Azure Monitor.
-However anyone else who has a passion around Monitoring are more than welcome to attend.
+This hackathon is designed specifically for DevOps engineers, administrators and IT architects who want to build their knowledge on Azure Monitor.
+However, anyone with a passion around Monitoring is more than welcome to attend.

+## Prerequisites
+We assume that you have a basic knowledge of Azure core services (e.g., Networking).

 ## Initial design
-Once you deployed the Hackathon you will see two Azure Resource Groups with different set of resources, this includes the VNet, subnets, NSG(s), LB(s), NAT rules, scales set and a fully functional .NET Core Application (eShopOnWeb) to monitor. (see the design below)
+Once you deploy the Hackathon you will see two Azure Resource Groups with different set of resources.
+These include the VNet, subnets, NSG(s), LB(s), NAT rules, scale set and a fully functional .NET Core Application (eShopOnWeb) to monitor, as you can see in the design below.

 ![enter image description here](https://github.com/msghaleb/AzureMonitorHackathon/raw/master/images/initial_design.jpg)